fedarko/283-project/README.md

 ## Note about "starting" data

-We note that, although a full replication of this work would ideally begin with the raw sequencing data, we have begun our work starting with the gene frequency tables derived from the sequencing data for the sake of convenience (and due to the time constraints associated with this class project).
+We note that, although a full analysis using this data would ideally start from scratch with the raw sequencing data, we have instead started our work with the gene frequency tables derived from the sequencing data.
+We have done this for the sake of convenience due to the time constraints inherent to this project.